East Croydon station: Proposed rezoning

-The Thameslink Programme (formerly Thameslink 2000) is a £5 billion major project to expand the Thameslink network from 51 to 172 stations spreading northwards to Bedford, Peterborough, Cambridge and King's Lynn.
-The project includes the lengthening of platforms, station remodelling, new railway infrastructure (e.g. viaducts and tunnels) and new rolling stock.
+New entrance on Cherry Orchard Road

+A new entrance to the station was included as part of the Morello Quarter Phase II development being constructed to the east of the station, the plans stating: "New pedestrian entrance into East Croydon Station via a high quality landscaped public space, new stairs and a temporary link structure connecting to the existing station bridge"; however, at the East Croydon Community Organisation AGM on 16 July 2024, it was revealed by representatives of Network Rail that no ticket barrier would be installed by Network Rail at the Cherry Orchard Road (eastern) side of the bridge due to the cost of installation and subsequent staffing & maintenance.
+At the same AGM, it was also noted that Network Rail may review the provision of ticket barriers at the station in the future.

 Selhurst Depot

 There is a large railway depot for Southern and Thameslink trains to the north at Selhurst.

 Transport connections

 East Croydon is well served by both tram and bus, with a tram stop outside and a bus station close by.
 London Bus services reach Central London, Purley Way, Bromley, Lewisham and places to the south.
-Route X26, the longest London bus route, runs to Heathrow Airport via Sutton and Kingston.
+Route SL7, the longest London bus route, runs to Heathrow Airport via Sutton and Kingston.

 Immediately outside the station is the Tramlink stop, with services to Elmers End, Beckenham Junction, New Addington and Wimbledon.
 A major interchange, East Croydon has three tram platforms, two on an island, the other backing on to the station entrance.
 Following problems with the points in this area, in August 2006 they were fixed to route all eastbound trams into Platform 1, the concourse-side platform.
 The island platform can be used only by westbound trams and by trams terminating from the east.